cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 #### Operator Scope

-A core concept for a developer to consider is if an operator should be scoped to run within a sole namespace, or if it should run with cluster-wide privileges.
+There are many use cases for operators and there is virtually no limit in the scope of what an operator can be designed for.
+In order to be clear about the secure nature of a specific operator, the developer must include the communication involved with each scope.
+The general scopes which could be used are cluster wide, namespace, and external.

+**Cluster-wide operators** exist to execute custom resources across a cluster no matter if those resources are living in another namespace or not.
+In order to secure this scope we must know the nature of the communication, any APIs created, controllers and their responsibility, and application metric endpoints.
+This information, if provided with the operator can be used to secure the operator application within the cluster further.
+If the information is not provided, the cluster can be left vulnerable to a myriad of attacks.

+**Namespace Operators** exist to execute custom resources within a namespace.
+Usually there are policy engine policies applied to jail the scope within the namespace and only communicate with pods within the namespace.
+This is considered more secure by nature, but the same rules apply.
+In order to secure this scope we must know the nature of the communication, any APIs created, controllers and their responsibility, and application metric endpoints.
+This information, if provided with the operator can be used to secure the operator application within the namespace further.
+If the information is not provided, the cluster can be left vulnerable to a myriad of attacks.

+**External Operators** exist to execute custom resources that are external to the cluster.
+The same rules apply, in order to secure this scope we must know the nature of the communication from the cluster to the external component, any APIs created, controllers and their responsibility, and application metric endpoints.
+This information, if provided with the operator can be used to secure the operator application within the cluster further.
+If the information is not provided, the cluster can be left vulnerable to a myriad of attacks.

 While this paper also talks about scoping from a user point-of-view, how an operator is designed will weigh heavily on the type of security controls which can be applied against it in production.
 It is common to start with lax permissions, and intentions to apply security concepts before release; Spending some time thinking about the security design of the operator as developers begin work on it will make this process much easier for developers and their users.

 ### Application Developer (operator "users")